-Residential Life Cinema give housing students 12 newly released movies for 8 months (Aug-May movies change every 30 days) which equals 96 movies.
-The company has added 100 older movies each semester with 8 season of TV.
+Residential Life Cinema This Company now allows us to open up the Wi-Fi on this server to provide this service to all students on campus.
+12 newly released monthly movies for 8 months (Aug-May - movies change every 30 days) which equals 96 movies.
+The Company has added 100 older movies each semester with 8 season of TV.
 It is very comparable to Red Box.
+This was started back in 2006.
+Movies distribution was started with cassette tapes to hard drive to streaming.
 For the last 6 years the price has stayed the same. \$7,389 yearly.
-A three year contract has been renew in 2016 for the same price but added 100 older movies each semester + 8 seasons of TV.